trev-dev/webpack-plugin-log-version/README.md

 ## Getting Help & Contributing

 Please leave an issue and explain the problem.
 Be as detailed as possible.
 If you wish to contribute feel free to submit pull requests and issues with your features and requests.

+If you wish to contribute pull requests, please use the contrib branch